nooby22/Contact-Adressbook-Sharing-for-Baikal/README.md

 2. SharedReadonlyCardDAVBackend.php
 3. Server.php

-Spoiler: You can read what to do for installatione at the end of the file … but there is helpfull Information before.
+Spoiler: You can read what to do for installation at the end of the file … but there is helpfull information before.

 Conzept(s) of Sharing with this Extension:
 - The data structure of Baikal will not be touched or changed.
 A deletion of the extion is possible without any harm to your installation.